 This course serves as a graduate level introduction to statistical inference in the biological sciences.
 Topics include descriptive statistics, hypothesis testing, confidence intervals, correlation, chi-square distributions, linear and logistic regression, analysis of variance and covariance, basic concepts of experimental design and ethical issues in data analysis and interpretation.
 Statistical software will be used to analyze data and build models for estimation and prediction.

-A comprehensive review of literature in the fields of overweight/obesity and its health consequences in child and adult cohorts.
+A comprehensive review of literature in the field of overweight/obesity and its health consequences in child and adult cohorts.
 Program, policy, and position papers of organizations dealing with obesity will be evaluated.
 Strategies for weight management including diet, physical activity and behavior will be studied.
 Current research in treatment, pharmacological and surgical intervention.

 An examination of the various communication media available to the food and nutrition professional.
 This course will provide experience in writing and presenting food and nutrition information in different formats to lay and professional groups.
 Reliable sources of and disseminating nutrition information via social media are also discussed.